Volatility (chemistry): Description

 Volatility itself has no defined numerical value, but it is often described using vapor pressures or boiling points (for liquids).
 High vapor pressures indicate a high volatility, while high boiling points indicate low volatility.
 Vapor pressures and boiling points are often presented in tables and charts that can be used to compare chemicals of interest.
 Volatility data is typically found through experimentation over a range of temperatures and pressures.

 Vapor pressure

 Vapor pressure is a measurement of how readily a condensed phase forms a vapor at a given temperature.
 A substance enclosed in a sealed vessel initially at vacuum (no air inside) will quickly fill any empty space with vapor.
-After the system reaches equilibrium and no more vapor is formed, this vapor pressure can be measured.
+After the system reaches equilibrium and the rate of evaporation matches the rate of condensation, the vapor pressure can be measured.
 Increasing the temperature increases the amount of vapor that is formed and thus the vapor pressure.
 In a mixture, each substance contributes to the overall vapor pressure of the mixture, with more volatile compounds making a larger contribution.